 These components communicate via a redundant PeerWay communications highway.
 RS3 is capable of controlling continuous and batch processes, via Rosemount Basic Language (RBL) programming and later ABC Batch Studio.

-We can help plan a RS3 replacement, by reverse engineering the programming of your current system, evaluating your needs and likely future requirements and supplying a lifecycle management plan for a phased, incremental migration; or FEED study if you have already decided to replace your system in one go.
+We can help plan a RS3 replacement, by reverse engineering the programming of your current system, evaluating your needs and likely future requirements and supplying a lifecycle management plan for a phased, incremental migration; or FEED study if you'd prefer to replace your system in one go.
 Our reverse engineering services save significant amounts of redesign and specification work.

 While you continue to run RS3 equipment we can provide service support, giving you the reassurance of having engineering expertise available as and when you need it.
 Our development systems are also available to test spares and validate backup files.

-If you would like to speak to one of our engineers about your RS3 installation, to understand the options available to you, choose from the links below.
+If you would like to speak to one of our engineers about your RS3 installation, to understand the options available to you, get in touch.